ravinduworks/restaurant-chatbot/README.md

 The `restaurant-chatbot` consists of the following files:

-- **custom** Contains all the logic required to achieve as per the requirements.
+- **custom** Contains all the logic required to achieve as per the specification.
-    - fetch_restaurant.py: It has logic on fetching restaurants details from zomato API based of location, cuisine, rating and minimum and maximum amount provided by users.
-And returns top restaurants in a sorted order (descending) of the average Zomato user rating (on a scale of 1-5, 5 being the highest)
+    - fetch_restaurant.py: It has logic on fetching restaurants details from Zomato API based of location, cuisine, rating and minimum and maximum amount provided by users and returns top restaurants in a sorted order (descending) on an average Zomato user rating (on a scale of 1-5, 5 being the highest)

-    - verify_location.py: It verifies if the location entered by user is part of Tier 1 and Tier 2 cities and if it is being served by Zomato.
+    - verify_location.py: It verifies if the location entered by the user is part of Tier 1 and Tier 2 cities and if it is being served by Zomato.

     - send_email.py: It manages generating html data and sending top 10 restaurants details to user if requested.